 Landfilling.
 Filling at the Northwest Slip site and Berths 243-245 site would remove 12.4 acres (5.1 ha) of highly modified marine habitat in the Inner Harbor and cause short-term turbidity associated with fill placement.
-The loss of 12.4 acres (5.0 ha) of EFH represents a cumulatively considerable impact.
-The temporary construction disturbances at the Northwest Slip, Berths 243-245, and CSWH Expansion Area sites would also be cumulatively considerable because these activities combined with those of other cumulative projects (described above) would result in a loss of EFH.
-This would not substantially disrupt biological communities, and Alternative 1 would not contribute considerably to cumulative effects on biological communities of the Harbor.-Placement of fill for the CSWH Expansion Area and Eelgrass Habitat Area also would have temporary but less than significant impacts on local biological communities and would not contribute considerably to cumulative effects on those communities.
+This would not substantially disrupt biological communities, and Alternative 1 would not contribute considerably to cumulative effects on biological communities of the Harbor.
+Placement of fill for the CSWH Expansion Area and Eelgrass Habitat Area also would have temporary but less than significant impacts on local biological communities and would not contribute considerably to cumulative effects on those communities.
 Effects of the fill on amount of marine habitat are addressed in Cumulative Impact BIO-5 below.